samlachance/crappy-time-clock/README.md

-This is a simple timeclock application that records clock punches.
+This is Sam's crappy timeclock app.
+It barely works!
+Don't use it!